-Franke Undergraduate Fellows develop their independent research projects within the Kaplan Institute; receive mentorship in fall and winter through the Senior Humanities Seminar, taught by Mira Balberg (Religious Studies); and present their work at the Future Directions Forum in spring 2018.
+Franke Undergraduate Fellows develop their independent research projects within the Kaplan Institute; receive mentorship in fall and winter through the Senior Humanities Seminar, taught by Cynthia Nazarian (French and Italian, Comparative Literary Studies); and present their work at the Future Directions Forum in spring 2019.

 Project: Women Banished to Brazil Under the Portuguese Inquisition in the 16th-18th Centuries

 "In the early period of the Inquisition’s establishment in Portugal, a particular sentence was popular: banishment.
 This sentence sent many people overseas to Portuguese colonies, with the majority of those exiled abroad going to Brazil.
 My project focuses on women in this situation, as they made up the most of of those exiled to Brazil, how they entered into this position, and how this practice of banishing women may point to broader colonial goals of the Portuguese Empire."